swiftlang/swift-evolution/proposals/0068-universal-self.md

 by renaming `dynamicType` to `Self`.
 This establishes a universal and consistent way to refer to the dynamic type of the current receiver.

-Under this proposal `Self` provides the special associated type member that exists in every type just like `dynamicType` does now.
-Unifying these concepts, eliminates the `dynamicType` keyword and replaces it with `x.Self`.

-*This proposal was discussed on the Swift Evolution list in the [\[Pitch\] Adding a Self type name shortcut for static member access](http://thread.gmane.org/gmane.comp.lang.swift.evolution/13708/focus=13712) thread and [\[Pitch\] Rename `x.dynamicType` to `x.Self`](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160411/014869.html)*
+*This proposal was discussed on the Swift Evolution list in the [\[Pitch\] Adding a Self type name shortcut for static member access](http://thread.gmane.org/gmane.comp.lang.swift.evolution/13708/focus=13712) thread.*

 ## Motivation